-A Maryland criminal defense lawyer can help you prepare a strong defense if you are facing charges of assault or domestic violence.
-A free initial consultation with a Maryland assault lawyer can help you determine whether pleading down felony charges is possible in your particular case.
+If you are facing charges of assault or domestic violence, it is best to find a Maryland criminal defense lawyer who can help you prepare a strong defense.
+A free initial consultation with a Maryland assault lawyer could help you determine whether winning or pleading down felony charges is possible in your particular case.

 Maryland state law also covers a variety of different laws regarding assault and domestic violence, which differ in penalties based on the nature of the alleged crime.
 For example, assault on a law enforcement officer, probation officer, or parole agent is a very serious accusation in the state, carrying a possible penalty of ten years imprisonment and a $5,000 fine, detailed under Section 3-203(c)(2).

 Section 3-202 of Maryland state law forbids any person from intentionally causing or attempting to cause serious physical harm to another person.
 Section 3-202 also specifies penalties for committing assault with a deadly weapon in Maryland, including antique firearms, machine guns, regulated firearms and shotguns.
 Assault with a deadly weapon is nearly always charged as assault in the first degree.

 How Serious is a First-Degree Assault Charge?